Annexation: Hyderabad

-Goa
+Goa, Daman and Diu

 In 1954, the residents of Dadra and Nagar Haveli, a Portuguese enclave within India, ended Portuguese rule with the help of nationalist volunteers.
 From 1954 to 1961, the territory enjoyed de facto independence.
 In 1961, the territory was merged with India after its government signed an agreement with the Indian government.

 In 1961, India and Portugal engaged in a brief military conflict over Portuguese-controlled Goa and Daman and Diu.
 India invaded and conquered the areas after 36 hours of fighting, thus ending 451 years of Portuguese colonial rule in India.
 The action was viewed in India as a liberation of historically Indian territory; in Portugal, however, the loss of both enclaves was seen as a national tragedy.
 A condemnation of the action by the United Nations Security Council was vetoed by the Soviet Union.
 Goa and Daman and Diu were incorporated into India.

 Portugal recognized India's sovereignty over Goa in a treaty in December 1974.